-Often passed by as southern Californians weave their way along the California coastline, Carpinteria is home to the world-renowned surfing spot at Rincon Point, and is one of California’s best-kept coastal secrets while being a less expensive alternative to its next-door neighbor Santa Barbara.
+Often passed by travelers on their way along the California coastline, Carpinteria is home to the world-renowned surfing spot at Rincon Point, and is one of California’s best-kept coastal secrets.
+Carpinteria is a less expensive alternative to its next-door neighbor Santa Barbara.

 With over 4,000 feet of ocean frontage, surrounded by wooded groves and rolling hills, this sleepy suburb on the Santa Barbara Channel of the Pacific will put visitors in touch with destinations that make California’s coast a traveler’s delight.

 Festivals, fiestas, historic treasures and a world of scenic pleasures await those willing to take the time to discover this hidden California gem.
 A good place to begin your trip is with a drive along Carpinteria Avenue, the oldest street in town, and one of the only two main drags through the city.

 Lined with dozens of majestic palm trees that are almost 100 years old, Linden Avenue is home to a number of excellent restaurants and antique shops that end at Carpinteria’s main beach area.
 Divided into two parts, the City, and State Beach, both provide hiking, site seeing, swimming, surfing, and a variety of outdoor activities.